-When communicating in English, it’s important to consider the varying styles of English that exist.
-This article focuses on the differences between US and UK English.
+When communicating in English, it’s relevant to consider the varying styles of English.
+This article focuses on the differences between US and UK English, specifically.

 Differences in UK English vs. US English